eugeneswalker/gitlab-chart/doc/quickstart/index.md

 kubectl get secret gitlab-gitlab-initial-root-password -ojsonpath='{.data.password}' | base64 --decode ; echo
 ```

-Yes, you read that right, thats `gitlab-gitlab-...`.
+Yes, you read that right, that's `gitlab-gitlab-...`.

 We can now sign in to GitLab with username `root`, and the password retrieved.
 You can change this password via the user preferences once logged in, we only